He1senberg31415/He1senberg31415/README.md

 # Thats me
 Hi, I´m He1senberg31415 and I´m a professional binge watcher and software engineer.
 I love coding more than my girlfriend I don´t have and create ugly designs.
 Currently I´m working on a ecommerce system for a german gold and silver trading company.
-Currently not sure yet if I will make it open source.

 ## Programming languages
 - Go